itzg/docker-minecraft-server/minecraft-server/README.md

 Enable Bukkit/Spigot server mode by adding a `-e TYPE=BUKKIT -e VERSION=1.8` or `-e TYPE=SPIGOT -e VERSION=1.8` to your command-line.

-The VERSION option should be set to 1.8, as this is the only version of CraftBukkit and Spigot currently available.
-The latest build in this branch will be used.

-    $ docker run -d -v /path/on/host:/data \
+    docker run -d -v /path/on/host:/data \
         -e TYPE=SPIGOT -e VERSION=1.8 \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

-You can install Bukkit plugins in two ways.

 You can build spigot from source by adding `-e BUILD_FROM_SOURCE=true`

+__NOTE: to avoid pegging the CPU when running Spigot,__ you will need to pass `--noconsole` at the very end of the command line and not use `-it`.
+For example,

+    docker run -d -v /path/on/host:/data \
+        -e TYPE=SPIGOT -e VERSION=1.8 \
+        -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server --noconsole

+You can install Bukkit plugins in two ways...

 ### Using the /data volume